riccardoaran/docs/README.md

 ⚠️ *Disclaimer: This project is in a preliminary state and under active development.
 Features and functionality may change significantly.*

 ➡️ *Development Note: The core of Edge Mining will be developed in the [core repository](https://github.com/edge-mining/core), which is intended to serve as the main engine of the system.
-This repository is specifically dedicated to the Home Assistant add-on.*
+This repository is specifically dedicated to the Home Assistant documentation.*

 📚 *This is the repository for the Home Assistant [add-on](https://github.com/edge-mining/addon), which is still in development.*